-A spacecraft in Earth orbit that supports communication over long distances by relaying or reflecting radio signals sent from the ground to other points on the surface.
+A communications satellite is a spacecraft in Earth orbit that supports communication over long distances by relaying or reflecting radio signals sent from the ground to other points on the surface.

 The possibility of using artificial satellites for radio communications over global distances had been discussed before World War II, but the modern concept dates from an October 1945 Wireless World article by Arthur C. Clarke.
 Clarke envisioned three relay stations in geostationary orbit by means of which a message could be sent from any point on Earth and relayed from space to any other point on the surface.
 As an application of such a system, Clarke suggested direct broadcast TV – a remarkably advanced idea given that television was still in its infancy and it was not yet known whether radio signals could penetrate the ionosphere.
 The concept of the geostationary orbit had been discussed earlier by Herman Noordung, but Clarke gave the first detailed technical exposition of satellite communications.
 His vision was realized through the pioneering efforts of such scientists as John Pierce of Bell Labs, head of the Telstar program and co-inventor of the traveling wave tube amplifier, and Harold Rosen of Hughes Aircraft who was the driving force behind the Syncom program.